CommissarSilver/CVT/README.md

 ## Structure of the repository
 The repository is structured as follows:
-- `CWE_repilcation` contains the reuslts of the CWE replication study.
+- `CWE_repilcation` contains the results of the CWE replication study.
-- `CodeQL_results` contains the results of CodeQL analysis on files in side `CWE_replication`.
+- `CodeQL_results` contains the results of CodeQL analysis on files inside `CWE_replication`.
 - The main repository contains the codes for generating the results using Copilot and the codes for comparing the results.

 ### CWE-replication Structure tree